eugenia0804/DemandForecastingDashboard/README.md

 * **Python:** The primary programming language used for this project. **Python 3.10 or higher** is generally recommended for compatibility with the listed libraries.
 * **Git:** For version control, cloning the repository, and contributing to changes.
 * **Required Python Libraries:** These can be found in the `requirements.txt` file and should be installed in your Python environment.
+Latest version of each of the library is highly recommended.
 They include:
     * `streamlit`: For creating and serving the interactive web dashboard.
     * `pandas`: Essential for data manipulation and analysis.
     * `numpy`: For numerical operations.